hbakhtiyor/rcore-ext/README.md

 ## Installation

-To install `rcore-ext`, run `gem install rcore-ext` or

-add the following to your `Gemfile`:
+Add this line to your application's Gemfile:

     gem 'rcore-ext'

+And then execute:

-Then bundle install:
+    $ bundle

+Or install it yourself as:

-    bundle install
+    $ gem install rcore-ext

 ## Usage